-Consider a 'Knockout' drench for lambs
+Consider a 'knockout' drench for lambs

-At the 4th to 5th drench, a 'knockout' drench can be used to remove worms that have survived routine combination drenches.
-The 'knockout' drench should contain a novel active (Monepantel (in Zolvix[TM]) or Derquantel (in Startect[®])).
+• At the 4th to 5th drench, a 'knockout' drench can remove worms that have survived routine combination drenches.
+The 'knockout' drench should contain a novel active (Monepantel (in ZolvixTM) or Derquantel (in Startect®)).

-• To ensure the percent of light ewes is minimised and feed levels are optimal, do your feed budget.
+• Do your feed budget to ensure the percent of light ewes is minimised and feed levels are optimal.